piergerlofsdonia/libtep/README.md

 e.g:

-./program -a "Operating Systems, Arpaci-Dusseau, 675"
+./libtep -a "Operating Systems, Arpaci-Dusseau, 675"

-./program -r "Operating Systems, Arpaci-Dusseau"
+./libtep -r "Operating Systems, Arpaci-Dusseau"

-## todo:

-TBD.

-## Notes:
-...
-Currently working on a full multi-file reformat based around a file-access structure (e.g. read from file, write to file, re-write file, super simple).
-The vector array problem outlined in OSTEP is going to be framed around a secondary file which is read in every time the program runs, this holds the 'changed' files - allowing a user to undo an add or remove action.
+#### Note:

+I had originally thought of using a endless loop to add records into a dynamic array of vectors (OSTEP homework assignment, hence the name) - however, as time progressed it seemed obvious to just use file access and an array of strings (arguments taken from the cl).